tendermint/tendermint/docs/architecture/adr-046-light-client-implementation.md

 Due to bisection algorithm nature, some headers might be skipped.
-If the light client does not have a header for height `X` and `VerifyHeaderAtHeight(X)` or `VerifyHeader(H#X)` methods are called, it will perform a backwards verification from the latest header back to the header at height `X`.
+If the light client does not have a header for height `X` and `VerifyHeaderAtHeight(X)` or `VerifyHeader(H#X)` methods are called, these will perform either a) backwards verification from the latest header back to the header at height `X` or b) bisection verification from the first stored header to the header at height `X`.

 `TrustedHeader`, `TrustedValidatorSet` only communicate with the trusted store.
 If some header is not there, an error will be returned indicating that